rlaphoenix/pvsfunc/README.md

 ## Projects Included

-The projects that start with `P` are the foremost reasons for the pvsfunc project's existance.
+The projects that start with `P` are the foremost reasons for the pvsfunc project's existence.
 However, there is a `pvsfunc.helpers` that can be used as well as the projects listed below.

 pvsfunc.helpers has various small functions for given purposes.
-The availability of it's functions is not guaranteed to be kept forever.
+The availability of its functions isn't guaranteed to be kept forever.
 These are functions kept only for internal re-use, they aren't created specifically for outside use, but while available feel free to.

 ### PD2V

 Convenience class for working with DGIndex D2V project files (MPEG-1/2 videos).
 Includes source loading, frame matching, deinterlacing, and more.

-### PDeinterlacer (PHOENiX's Deinterlacer)
+### PDeinterlacer

-Convenience wrapper for deinterlacing a clip in an optimal way.
+Convenience wrapper for deinterlacing a clip optimally.
 The clip will need to be loaded from PSourcer to work as it needs Prop data set by PSourcer.

-### PDebox (PHOENiX's Deboxer)
+### PDebox

-Lightweight class to apply deboxing based on the wanted output aspect ratio.
-Similar scripts would annoyingly want you to just crop in yourself, but that's incredibly annoying.
+Lightweight class to apply de-boxing based on an output aspect-ratio.
+Similar scripts would annoyingly want you to just crop in yourself which is incredibly annoying.

-### PDecimate (PHOENiX's Decimater)
+### PDecimate

 Decimate (delete) frames in a specified pattern using cycle and offsets.
 This is typically used for Inverse-Telecine purposes.